macloo/python-beginners/week02/README.md

 ## Chapter review: chapter 3

 These are the takeaways from this chapter.
+Slides below.

+### Chapter 3

 1. The `def` statement (how and where to use it)
 2. *When* is the code in a function executed?
 (Know the difference between *defining* a function and *running* it.)